 In the past, dealings between banks and other financial instituations (FI's) were able to bypass some of their money laundering checks.
 However, the definition of correspondent banking has now changed under 4MLD, bringing it closer in line with the recommendations of the Financial Action Task Force (FATF).
 This means that enhanced due diligence will be mandatory when undertaking cross-border correspondent relationships with non-EEA respondent institutions.

 Penalties under 4MLD have also become much tougher, with firms now facing fines of up to 10% of their total annual turnover, or fines of up to €5 million for individuals.
 In addition, publicly issued reprimands may also be given, which will undoubtedly damage the reputation of the firm.

 So, is it really worth taking the risk of getting it wrong?

-Here's what your firm can do to get 4MLD ready:
+What your firm can do to get 4MLD ready

 - Review any current AML/CTF regime - Is it fit for purpose?
 When did you last update your AML/CTF risk assessments, policies and procedures?
 Has your risk profile and exposure changed?

 - Assess the impact that the new correspondent banking definition has on your relationship with other FIs- What enhanced due diligence is required?
 How do you assess the repondent's AML/CTF controls?
 Do you need to obtain senior management approval before establishing correspondent relationships?

 - Be sure to make your approach more risk-based - Do you need to update your due diligence measures?
 Are there any policy and procedural changes you should make to ensure full compliance?